What is a teepee?

 Our Teepee Village provides a camping experience with a difference, consisting of 9 teepee tents each sleeping roughly 5 children or 3 adults.
 Each one is named after a tree that you would find on our site.
 You will need to bring your own sleeping mat, pillow and sleeping bag.
 You can bring additional tents if there are more of you.
-Our teepees go up around Easter and are taken down at approximately October half term.
+Our teepees go up around Easter and are taken down around early October.

 When planning your visit you may find the following useful.
 All visiting groups are asked to complete a teepee list for their visit and leave it at reception on arrival.